citizenweb3/staking/Cosmos.md

 [![2.png](https://i.postimg.cc/ry1sL6Sn/2.png)](https://postimg.cc/fkbDxrqm)

 2) This will open a new browser window, in which you will see the list of the current, active validators.
 Make sure that in the menu on the left, 'Cosmos' is selected (just under the Keplr logo).
-Find Citizen Cosmos and click 'manage':
+Find Citizen Web3 and click 'manage':

 [![3.png](https://i.postimg.cc/CKyhBm0r/3.png)](https://postimg.cc/xXRDBGcL)

-3) Another new window will appear: make sure it says Citizen Cosmos and click 'delegate':
+3) Another new window will appear: make sure it says Citizen Web3 and click 'delegate':

 [![Screenshot-from-2020-10-21-16-30-21.png](https://i.postimg.cc/8CPxKvTB/Screenshot-from-2020-10-21-16-30-21.png)](https://postimg.cc/ZW2f0CBC)